 The plant known as the chicory, or the succory, is a member of the daisy family of plants - Asteraceae.
 The botanical name or the plant is Cichorium intybus L., this is a perennial herb.
 Chicory is native to Europe and originally grew only there, however, it has been transplanted to other places and is now found growing in wild on the side of roads as well as in fields in North America and other temperate regions of the world.
 The chicory herb can reach from three to more than five feet when fully grown.
-The plant is a very conspicuous plant because of the attractive azure blue flowers it bears in season.
+This herb is a very conspicuous plant because of the attractive azure blue flowers it bears in season.
 Roasted chicory root is used as an additive in coffee, and the plant has been cultivated in large commercial plantations in Europe for many years to meet the demands of the beverage industry.
 The roasted chicory root is sometimes used as a coffee substitute as well aside from its use as an additive in coffee.
 The leaves of the chicory plant are also in demand in markets around the world; the leaves are used in the preparation of salads and eaten raw as greens.
 One result of active cultivation of the chicory is the existence of many cultivated varieties of the plant.
 These different varieties of the chicory differ from one another mainly in the size and the texture of the leaves and the roots.

 The root of the chicory is utilized in traditional European folk medicine; the root is mainly used in the role of a mild and non irritating general herbal tonic.
 The root was also employed as a general herbal diuretic remedy and particularly valued for its laxative effect.
 Traditionally, the chicory is stated to benefit the liver by protecting it from the effects of excess coffee, the chicory is also said to be a counter stimulant alleviating the deleterious effects of drinking excessive amounts of coffee.
 In present day Egypt, the root of the chicory is still valued as a traditional folk remedy for treating tachycardia - rapid heartbeats in a person.
 Chicory leaves, which have been bruised are seen as a good poultice for external complaints on the skin, and bruised chicory leaves are often applied to bring relief from local swellings and inflammation of the skin.
 The leaves of the chicory are additionally valued as a leafy green vegetable being relished as a vegetable dish.

-On chemical analysis, a surprisingly big number of chemical compounds were identified in the root of the plant, however, not a single one of these compounds proved to be particularly active or beneficial, physiologically speaking.
+On chemical analysis, a surprisingly big number of chemical compounds were identified in the root of the herb, however, not a single one of these compounds proved to be particularly active or beneficial, physiologically speaking.
 The chemical constituents found in the chicory root included 11% to 15% of the polysaccharide inulin - the level of this sugar rose up to 58% if the plant fraction being examined came from cultivated plants.
 About 10% to 22% of the extract was composed of the plant sugar fructose.
 The two sugars formed the largest fractions, in addition, the bitter principles lactucin and lactucopicrin, some tannin, a fatty and a volatile oil, and trace amounts of several other compounds were also extracted from the chicory root.
 The polysaccharide inulin is of special interest, when looking at the root fraction from the culinary point of view.
 When the chicory root is roasted, the inulin in it undergoes chemical conversion to form a compound known as oxymethylfurfurol.
 This compound has an aroma that is similar to coffee, this is the reason that chicory is mixed with coffee.

 A scientific report that has been around for more than half a century in the clinical literature, states that the compound lactucin and to some degree, the compound lactucopicrin, are capable of inducing a sedative effect on the central nervous system and can antagonize the stimulating abilities of any beverage containing the alkaloid caffeine.
 The results of this report are significant.
 The clinicians utilized rabbits and mice in the study and the results obtained may explain some of the old traditional tales about the ability of chicory to counter the unwanted "nervous" effects of coffee on the human body.
 At the same time, there is a need for much more intensive study on the chicory.
 Tests, including taking quantitative and thorough measurement of the bitter principles contained in the roots of various varieties of chicory must be carried out, before these effects can be attributed as being the benefits of using chicory.